timur-surkhaev/Diabetes-Prediction/README.md

 ## Test

-After the docker-container has started, you might to send a test request (in the activated virtual envinronment):
+After the Docker container has been launched, you can send a test request in the activated virtual environment
 ```bash
 python3 tests/test_request_01.py
 ```